swaibat/news-room/README.md

 ## Usage

 I have put up a small video tutorial to keep you up to speed with how the application can be used

+## Stacks
+i have used differen stacks to acheive this

+## Develop
+- ReactJs
+- Webpack
+- Bootstrap

+## Testing

+- jest
+- Enzyme

 ## Author
 [Rumbiiha Swaibu](https://github.com/swaibat)